|

 New singers are always welcome to the choir.

-For more information, contact our Membership Secretary, Eileen
+For more information, contact our Membership Secretary, Christine

 |